HimanchalChandra/visual-relationship-detection/README.md

 ## License
-This project is licensed under the MIT License
+This project is licensed under the Apache License 2.0